-Here we'll explore an average day of Spanish meals, from breakfast to dinner.
-You'll find out when mealtimes are and learn what a typical menu looks like.
+Explore an average day of Spanish meals from breakfast to dinner.
+Find out more about when mealtimes are and learn what a typical menu looks like.
 This is useful advice that will prepare you for a trip to Spain.

 In Spain, breakfast (el desayuno) is the smallest meal of the day.
-It's typically rather light and more like a continental breakfast than anything else.
+It is typically light and more like a continental breakfast than anything else.

 A typical breakfast might include café con leche (strong coffee with hot, frothy milk), bollos (sweet rolls) with jam, toast with jam or mild cheese, or simply "Maria" crackers dunked in hot milk.
-Some families still enjoy sweet and lemony magdalenas from the neighborhood bakery.
+Some might enjoy sweet and lemony magdalenas (think French Madeleines) from the neighborhood bakery.
 Yet, it is now very common (and more economical) to buy bags of these petite, fluffy, cupcake-like cakes in the supermarkets.

 Tapas are eaten well after breakfast but before the big mid-afternoon lunch.
-They are small plates and the canapés or finger food may be warm or cold dishes.
+They are small plates like canapés or finger food and may be warm or cold dishes.
 Tapas vary greatly from region to region and season to season.

-Tapas-time generally includes bar-hopping to taste wine and chat.
+Tapas time generally includes bar-hopping to taste wine and chat.
 A different tapa is ordered at each stop.
-This time is just as much about socializing with friends and neighbors as it is about the quality of the food.
-It's not uncommon for friends to have a regular circuit, meeting up at their favorite bars.
+This time is about socializing with friends and neighbors as it is about the quality of the food.
+It is not uncommon for friends to have a regular circuit by meeting up at their favorite bars.

-Since Spanish lunches are always large, and courses come one at a time, it's important to pace yourself.
+Since Spanish lunches are always large, and courses come one at a time, it is important to pace yourself.
 Like Italians, Spaniards believe in taking their time and enjoying their meals.
-That is why you can expect la comida to last an hour and a half or longer.
+That is why you can expect lunch to last an hour and a half or longer.

-Traditionally, Spaniards have a two- to three-hour break from work or school in order to enjoy la comida.
+Traditionally, Spaniards have a two- to three-hour break from work or school in order to enjoy lunch.
 They also take a short nap or siesta.
 Essentially, the entire country closes up shop from about 1:30 to 4:30 p.m.

 Most Spaniards still enjoy a break and large meal, but life in Spain is changing.
 In larger cities like Madrid and Barcelona, many people spend over an hour commuting to and from work, making it impossible to go home for a meal and siesta.
 Because of this, Spanish government employees in Madrid now work a standard eight-hour day with a one-hour lunch break.

-Many large supermarket and retail chains in large cities don't close for lunch anymore, either.
+Many large supermarket and retail chains in large cities do not close for lunch anymore, either.
 Most small shops still close to enjoy their meal and a break before re-opening in the late afternoon.